 - enforcing regulations (guidelines for examiners, regulations regarding fraud, assessment of exams, and compensation rules);

 - granting exemptions from the rules in individual cases (course exemptions, additional opportunities for examination, granting lenience with reference to Binding Study Advice);

 - advisory tasks (periodic advice with reference to Binding Study Advice, advice to the dean with reference to the Teaching and Examination Regulations)

-The Examination Board consists of six members of the academic staff and an external member.
+The Examination Board consists of six members of the academic staff and two external members.
 All members are appointed by the Dean.
 The Examination Board collectively sets up rules and policy.
 The Examination Board as a whole meets once a month.
 Each member has his own portfolio.
 The Examination Board is supported by the secretary.

 ir.
 A.J.
 Roodink (Vice Chair)